 We are living in anxious political and environmental times and this is having a major impact on our mental health, so much so that there are ‘new’ anxiety disorders being created particularly around climate change and ‘Eco anxiety’.

-In the June edition of Therapy Today, there is an extended transcript of an interview that was conducted by BBC current affairs correspondent Aisling Gallagher with leading psychotherapist Steffi Bednarek, about climate change anxiety.
+In June 2019 Therapy Today printed an extended transcript of an interview that was conducted by BBC current affairs correspondent Aisling Gallagher with leading psychotherapist Steffi Bednarek, about climate change anxiety.
 This is a fascinating and informative read and I think there are 2 key messages that resonated with me.